 The holiday season is by far the busiest time year for restaurants.
-According to the National Retail Federation the holiday season can account for 40% of their annual revenue.
-As a restaurant owner, your main priority come end of the year should be to take advantage of this seasonal trend.
+According to the National Retail Federation, the holiday season can account for 40% of their annual revenue.
+As a restaurant owner, your main priority come to the end of the year should be to take advantage of this seasonal trend.

 This means having a list of holiday promotion ideas planned and ready for the end of the year.

 If you are short on unique holiday-inspired ideas, we've put together the essential steps you need to make sure the holiday season is a success for your restaurant.

 Prepare yourself for reservations

 For most restaurants, the holiday season is the busiest time of the year.
 Busy enough that your customers will start making reservations and dinner plans weeks in advance.
 Make sure that you are ready to accept these reservations as they come in, rather than having to turn away angry guests during chaotic dinner shifts.